Explain why some birds color themselves based on the food they eat?

 In detail, for those interested!

-Ecological and evolutionary implications
+Ecological and evolutionary benefits of food coloring

 Did you know?